revility/hardcorps/README.md

 Potential mod makers and map authors will find a host of features to achieve many of the most common gameplay mechanics and enemies encountered in action platformers.
 We kept the mapper in mind during development and tried to make it as simple as possible to add in the new features.
 Many documents, tutorials and examples have been included.

-# MAIN UPGRADES, ADDITIONS AND CHANGES FOR HARD CORE:.
+# MAIN UPGRADES, ADDITIONS AND CHANGES FOR HARD CORE:

 +Dhewm 3 port supports modern resolutions, modern hardware, multiple OOS, updated built in editing tools and much, much more.
-	+Replaced D3 ROE Bloom with Denton/Rivensin's HDR lighting +Updated Main Menu: New and more options, new logo and more.
++Replaced D3 ROE Bloom with Denton/Rivensin's HDR lighting +Updated Main Menu: New images, new & more options.
 +New Hud .
-Includes read outs for all ammo types +Upgraded Textures for many enemies
+Includes read outs for all ammo types and new images.
++Upgraded Textures for many enemies
-	+Updated AI and animations tweaks for Monsters for more classic 2d action platformer behaviour +Added more varients to enemies.
++Many updates to enemy AI and animations tweaks for more classic 2d action platformer behaviour +Added more varients to enemies.
 +Much More responsive Keyboard/Controller aiming
 +New player damage feed back system.
 Similar to many classic side scrollers.
 +Revamped Weapon Arsenal.
 Includes new weapons, models, new effects, animations, and ammo use +Melee combat overhauled.
 Player can instantly access a quick melee weapon +Charge Attack in 8 directions while on the ground and in air.
 Charge attacks deal massive damage and slowly recharge.
 +Slide Attack improved
 +New textures and map objects.
 +More movable and breakable objects
 +Jump through platforms added
 +Multiple Character select with custom stats support.
-	+New playable character added: Scarlet Rivensin
-	+Upgraded 2d camera system
++New playable character added: Scarlet Rivensin +Upgraded 2d camera system
 +Many bug fixes.
 This includes player respawning, save points, music and the camera.
 +More responsive Doors
 +New Map:  Hell Rizer
 +Updated Maps: Wasted Hate and Playground
 +Motion Trails for Melee Weapons
 +Improvements to player animations
 +New input based animation and attack system added for the player.
 This is similar to the Special moves and combos found in Street Fighter and Mortal Kombat.
 +New Ammo Types and revamped old ones
 +New items and power ups.
 +Breakable item containers similar to many classic action platformers.